Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 Housed in a conspicuous cast-iron building steps away from Plaza Mayor, this lively gourmet market has everything from fresh oysters to fried fish and picked olives, as well as a tempting selection of tapas and pintxos (Basque tapas).
 Start with a tour of the stalls and order whatever catches your eye, then find a spot, most likely at the wrap-around counter lining the glass walls, to eat while taking in the buzzing surroundings.

-Step into a Magical Light Show at the Botanical Garden
+Step into a Magical Light Show at the Naturaleza Encendida

-This festive season sees Madrid’s Royal Botanical Garden transformed into a magical wonderland of dancing sea creatures and giant-sized marine flora in iridescent colors as part of the annual Naturaleza Encendida project.
-This year’s edition is called Origen and offers a multisensory journey back in time to the beginning of the universe, complete with fabulous state-of-the-art laser projections, coordinated sound effects, and 15 kilometers of led lights.
+This festive season sees Madrid’s Enrique Tierno Galván Park transformed into a magical wonderland of dancing bees, dragonflies, and marine creatures in iridescent colors as part of the annual Naturaleza Encendida project.
+This year’s edition is called Life and offers a fascinating multisensory experience, complete with fabulous state-of-the-art laser projections, coordinated sound effects, and kilometers of LED lights.

-Running from November 14th to January 15th, an evening stroll around its surreally illuminated pathways, amidst hypnotic mushrooms and myxomycetes, is a treat for both kids and adults.
+Running from 26th November 2024 to 6th January 2025, an evening stroll around the park’s surreally illuminated pathways, amidst hypnotic beetles, flying birds, and radiant fish is a treat for both kids and adults.

-Enjoy a Festive Afternoon Tea at Four Seasons Madrid
+Enjoy a Festive Tapas Experience at Four Seasons Madrid

-For an extra dose of festive magic, step inside the hotel’s grand Patio – housed in what was once the main hall of the Banco Español de Crédito – for an elegant afternoon tea surrounded by glowing Christmas decorations.
-Available throughout December (EUR 39), this is a decadent late afternoon affair complete with champagne, live music, hot chocolate, and, of course, a scrumptious selection of homemade savory and sweet treats with a local twist.
+For an extra dose of festive magic, step inside the hotel’s grand Patio – housed in what was once the main hall of the Banco Español de Crédito – for an elegant tapas feast surrounded by glowing Christmas decorations.
+Available throughout December, this is a decadent affair complete with cava and, of course, a scrumptious selection of Spanish traditional bite-sized dishes with a twist.
+On offer, there’s also a selection of exquisite cakes and pastries specially created for the holidays, as well as champagne, hot chocolate, and mulled wine.

 Go to a Theater Show

 Just like the Nutcracker in New York, Circo Price en Navidad has become a tradition of Madrid’s Christmas season, with over 80,000 spectators attending the show each year.
-In 2022, the classic holiday production runs from November 27th to January 10th and brings together 25 international dancers and acrobats in a dazzling circus show that follows Cometa, a peculiar heroine of the galaxies, on her quest to save Christmas.
+In 2024, the classic holiday production runs from November 22nd to January 4th and brings together skillful international dancers and acrobats in a dazzling circus show that will follow five friends – Tom, Lai, Dante, Lucas, and Tatín – embarking on a thrilling mission to restore the missing Christmas spirit.